jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

 - ssh or login as `jaia` / `jaia` and follow the prompts to configure the new system.

-- After adding SSH key to ~/.ssh/authorized_keys, disallow SSH password login in `/etc/ssh/sshd_config` by changing the appropriate line to:

-      PasswordAuthentication no

 ## Systemd

 We use `systemd` to launch the jaiabot services on the embedded system, just as any other Ubuntu daemon.